cerner/fhir.cerner.com/content/millennium/r4/proprietary-codes-and-systems.md

 ##### Code Set 334 Organization Alias Type

-This code set maintains the Organization Alias Types and currently only supports NPI, OID, FederalTAXID.
+This code set maintains the identifying values for an Organization, such as NPI, OID, and FederalTAXID.

     {
       "system": "https://fhir.cerner.com/<EHR source id>/codeSet/334",